 All teas come from the same plant, Camellia sinensis.
-Japanese green teas are characterized by a “kill-green” process of steaming to stop oxidation inside the leaf.
-Even amongst Japanese greens, the post-harvest processing, part of the tea plant, season of harvest, and even pre-harvest tending play a role in determining which tea variety is produced.
+Japanese green teas are characterized by using steam as the method for “kill-green”.
+This “kill-green” process stops oxidation inside the leaf.
+From there which tea variety gets produced is based on the post-harvest processing, pre-harvest tending, part of the tea plant used, and the season of harvest.

 MOST COMMON VARIETIES

 Produced from 1st and 2nd harvest leaves, this is the classic Japanese loose leaf tea and constitutes over 80% of tea consumption in Japan.
 It’s characterized by a grassy aroma and a mild sweet taste balanced with underlying bitterness.
 The biggest factors determining the flavor and appearance of Sencha are the harvest and steaming time.